cloudpro-dev/quarkus-cqrs/kubernetes/monitoring/README.md

 1. MinIO
 2. Loki
 3. Logstash
-4. Filebeat
-5. Prometheus
+4. Prometheus
-6. Tempo
+5. Tempo
-7. Grafana
+6. Grafana

 See the individual directories for information on how to deploy each of these services.